 Discover Yourself In Nature

-When it opens in September of 2018, The Discovery Center will be the headquarters for POBS and a Philadelphia-based education center for Audubon Pennsylvania, and will attract, engage and educate people from all walks of life – including our neighbors from Strawberry Mansion.
+Now open to the public, The Discovery Center is the headquarters for POBS and a Philadelphia-based education center for Audubon Pennsylvania.
 The Discovery Center’s indoor and outdoor classrooms, exhibitions, trails, aerial teams challenge course, climbing wall and observation decks will engage participants from adjacent neighborhoods, the city, and across the region.
 We believe that educated and informed individuals will help preserve nature for generations to come.

 The Discovery Center